rgwood/ReiTunes/reitunes/README.md

 ### Downloader setup

 Deploy the accompanying `~/source/Downloader` changes before using discovery.
-They add `POST /metadata` for metadata-only yt-dlp lookups and include the original source URL in successful import callbacks.
+They add `POST /metadata` for metadata-only yt-dlp lookups, `POST /jobs` and `GET /jobs/{id}` for download progress, and include the original source URL in successful import callbacks.
 No additional yt-dlp installation is needed on the ReiTunes host.

 ReiTunes derives the metadata endpoint from `DOWNLOADER_URL`: `http://potato-pi:3000/download` becomes `http://potato-pi:3000/metadata`.
 Set `DISCOVERY_METADATA_URL` to override it, at build time or runtime.
 The worker uses its existing yt-dlp executable; its optional `DISCOVERY_YTDLP` setting overrides that path for metadata lookups.
 Metadata requests are restricted to YouTube and SoundCloud, have time/output limits, and run at most 2 processes concurrently.

-“Sent to downloader” means the request was queued, not that it finished.
 Completed imports are matched to library items by their source URL; older imports can also be recognized by yt-dlp's default `[id]` filename.
-The downloader does not report background job failures to discovery.
 Imported files remain in the library when you unfollow a source.

+### Download progress

+Import music → Link shows recent downloads.
+Discover → History shows the job attached to each imported set.
+The UI follows queued, downloading, converting, uploading, adding to the library, completed and failed stages.
+The percentage describes the current file transfer, so it can reset for another file; conversion and upload have no percentage.
+Audio is only marked complete after the worker's library callback succeeds.
+Video downloads do not claim to have added music to the library.

+ReiTunes submits to the worker's `/jobs` endpoint and returns its job object from `POST /api/download`.
+The authenticated `GET /api/downloads/{id}` endpoint proxies status with caching disabled.
+Visible progress polls every 2 seconds, backs off after temporary errors, and stops on completion or failure.
+A failed status request never submits a download.
+Failed jobs offer an explicit retry; discovery checks the old job and prevents concurrent retries from queuing duplicate work.

+Discovery job IDs persist in SQLite.
+Recent jobs also persist in this browser, including up to 20 finished jobs, so closing the dialog or reloading does not lose them.
+Open the Link tab or History to resume checking progress.
+Older discovery entries without a job ID still show “Sent to downloader”; they cannot recover progress retroactively.

+Run `cargo test -p reitunes downloads` and `cargo test -p reitunes discovery::tests::job_ids` for the worker contract and persisted retry checks.
+From `reitunes-web`, run `npm run test:e2e -- e2e/downloads.spec.ts e2e/discovery.spec.ts --retries=0` for the UI scenarios.
+These tests use fake workers and do not download media.